Marlboro – Find your new home today in Monmouth County, NJ.

 SAT scores at all of the high schools consistently exceed state and national averages.
 More than 87 percent of the district’s students pursue higher education.

 Optionally, when students enter high school they may also apply to one of the five high schools in the Monmouth County Vocational School District.
-Specialized courses are available in fields such as computer science, and biotechnology.
-Also courses in the medical and science fields are available, among others.
+Specialized courses are available in fields such as computer science, high technology, marine sciences, communications and biotechnology.
+Also courses in the medical and science fields, various building trades, automotive technologies are available, among others.

 Dining and Shopping